square/moshi/README.md

 ```
 </details>

-    se the JSON directly to an `Event`.
+We can now use Moshi to parse the JSON directly to an `Event`.

 <details open>
     <summary>Java</summary>